imgix/prometheus-am-executor/examples/README.md

 `repeat_interval` needs to be longer than interval used for `increase()`.
 As long as that's the case, prometheus-am-executor will run the provided script only once.

+`increase(app_errors_unrecoverable_total[15m])` takes the value of `app_errors_unrecoverable_total` 15 minutes ago to calculate the increase, it's required that the metric already exists *before* the counter increase happens.
+The Prometheus client library sets counters to 0 by default, but only for metrics without dynamic labels.
+Otherwise the metric only appears the first time it is set.
+The alert won't get triggered if the metric uses dynamic labels and was incremented the very first time (the increase from 'unknown to 0).
+Therefor you **need** to initialize all error counters with 0.

 Since the alert gets triggered if the counter increased in the last 15 minutes, the alert resolves after 15 minutes without counter increase, so it's important